How long does it take to change someone’s mind?

-But consider that for many people, the things they’ll fork out more than a handful of change for in a matter of moments – like concert tickets, a fancy meal, a place at a conference, a new car – have already done the work to close the change gap.
+But consider that for many people, the things they’ll fork out more than a handful of change for in a matter of moments – such as concert tickets, a meal at a fancy restaurant, a place at a conference, a new car – have already done the work to close the change gap.

-Last year I paid a few hundred bucks in consulting fees to someone who I’d never met before, and who didn’t even have a sales page setup for this service…
+In 2018 I paid a few hundred bucks in consulting fees to someone I’d never met, and who didn’t even have a sales page setup for this service…

 …BUT whose emails I’d read and enjoyed for around five years.

-So it took time, but when the right offer arrived, I knew it was right for me and signed up in a flash.
+So it took time, but when the right offer arrived, presented simply and clearly, I knew it was right for me and signed up in a flash.

 If I hear Springsteen is playing my town, I’ll grab a ticket the moment they go on sale.

-It might cost me anywhere between $50 and $150, but I’ll buy my ticket without any persuading needed from anyone, because Bruce – nice guy that he is – has spent many years doing the connecting part before that product (the gig ticket) went on sale.
+It might cost me anywhere between $50 and $150, but I’ll buy my ticket without any persuading required from anyone, because Bruce – considerate guy that he is – has spent many years doing the connecting part before that product (the gig ticket) went on sale.

 So how long did it take for that particular Change Gap to be closed?